togfoxy/TacticalGridIron/README.md

 Wait for the players to line up on the line-of-scrimmage.

-When you here the Quarterback shout "GO".
+When you hear the Quarterback shout "GO".

 Use the NUMPAD keys (+ NUM5) or WADX (+ S) keys or arrow keys (+ SPACE) to move the Quarterback around the field.

 Use the mouse to click anywhere on the field to throw the ball.

-Use NUMPAD-5 or S key to advance time.
+Use NUMPAD-5 or S key or SPACE BAR to advance time.

 You can only control the Quarterback.
 The rest of the players are bots.